Lauren-Blake/Endoderm_TC/README.md

 # About the Endoderm Time Course Project

 This experiment collects RNA-seq data from human and chimpanzee iPSCs that are then differntiated into definitive endoderm.
+There are 2 species (humans and chimps) with 6 human iPSC lines with 2 replicates and 4 chimp iPSC lines with 4 replicates.
+RNA was extracted from the iPSCs for each day of the differentation for a total of 4 days.

 It was performed by Bryan Pavlovic, Sammy Thomas, and Lauren Blake in the Yoav Gilad lab at the University of Chicago.